bachue/sequel-unicache/README.md

 # Sequel Unicache

-Read through caching library inspired by Cache Money, support Sequel 4
+Read through, Write through caching library inspired by Cache Money, support Sequel 4

 Read-Through: Queries by ID or any specified unique key, like `User[params[:id]]` or `User[username: 'bachue@gmail.com']`, will first look in memcache store and then look in the database for the results of that query.
 If there is a cache miss, it will populate the cache.

-As objects are created, updated, and deleted, all of the caches are automatically expired.
+Write-Through: As objects are created, updated, and deleted, all of the caches are automatically kept up-to-date and coherent.

 ## Dependency